trunk-io/docs/flaky-tests/github-pull-request-comments.md

 ### Set Up (without Trunk GitHub App install)

-1. _\[Recommended]_ Create a dedicated CI user with access to the repositories in your GitHub Organization that Test Analytics will comment on e.g., `trunk-analytics-user`.
+1. _\[Recommended]_ Create a dedicated CI user with access to the repositories in your GitHub Organization that Flaky Tests will comment on e.g., `trunk-analytics-user`.
 2. On [github.com](https://github.com/), for `trunk-analytics-user` (or whichever user you wish you to use), generate a _"Personal access token"_ by navigating to **Settings** > **Developer settings** > **Personal access token** > **Fine-grained tokens** > **Generate new token**.
-3. Name the new token something memorable. ex: `trunk-test-analytics-token`.
+3. Name the new token something memorable. ex: `trunk-flaky-tests-token`.
-4. The expiry time is up to you - however long you wish to try out test analytics comments/how often you are willing to update the token.
+4. The expiry time is up to you - however long you wish to try out Flaky Tests comments/how often you are willing to update the token.
 For a longer term solution, consider installing the Trunk GitHub App.
 5. The resource owner should be the GitHub Organization or user that owns the appropriate repositories. ([see note about GitHub Org Ownership settings](github-pull-request-comments.md#github-org-ownership))
 6. Select the repositories you wish to enable comments on.
 7. _\[Important]_ **Permissions** - you must enable **Issues (Read and write)** and **Pull requests (Read and write)**.
 Note: It is expected that metadata permissions automatically change.